-At June 30, 2014, investments carried on a cost basis had an estimated fair market value of \$0.8 million.
-The estimated fair value of these investments was based on an assessment of each underlying security, considering rounds of financing, third-party transactions and market-based information, including comparable company transactions, trading multiples (e.g., multiples of revenue and earnings before interest, taxes, depreciation and amortization ("EBITDA")), among other factors.
+At December 31, 2014, investments carried on a cost basis had an estimated fair market value of \$0.2 million.
+The estimated fair value of these investments was based on an assessment of each underlying security.
 Because valuation estimates were based upon management's judgment, investments carried at cost would be categorized as Level III assets in the fair value hierarchy, if they were carried at fair value.